Indiana Eminent Domain and Condemnation Law Attorneys

 The legal term for the taking of property under the right of eminent domain is condemnation.
 Attorneys who practice condemnation law represent people and businesses in eminent domain actions against the government.
 Of course, some also act on behalf of the government!

 Types of Condemnation/Eminent Domain Cases Cohen & Malad, LLP Handles

-Regardless of the type of land you own, Cohen & Malad, LLP eminent domain attorneys can represent you in a land condemnation eminent domain action and fight to get you the maximum value for your property.
+Regardless of the type of land you own, Cohen & Malad, LLP real estate services & litigation lawyers can represent you in a land condemnation eminent domain action and fight to get you the maximum value for your property.
 We have represented land owners in partial and total land takings including: